haolinyan/LINC/README.md

-# LINC: 🚀 Low-Resource In-network Classification and Incremental Model Update Framework
+# LINC: Enabling Low-Resource In-network Classification and Incremental Model Update 🚀
 ![LINC Project Logo](./assets/image.png)
-LINC is designed to enable in-network classification tasks within low-resource network environments and provides an efficient method for incrementally updating models.
-See our ICNP24 paper for more details!
-[Paper]()
+LINC is designed to enable in-network classification tasks within low-resource network environments and provides an efficient strategy for incremental model updates.
+See our [ICNP 24 paper]() for more details!

 ## Getting Started 🚀
 Before you dive in, make sure to install all the required dependencies.